top of page

 Return on Investment 4

 Tickets for SRO at VIR are affordable, offering fans the ability to not have to break the bank to get access to exciting racing.
-Camping passes are also affordable, which means you can take in the races on site without losing your shirt.
-Add in concessions prices that are relatively average, and a family of four can watch a full weekend of quality sportscar racing for under $250 all in.
+Camping passes are also affordable, which means you can take in the races on-site without losing your shirt.
+Add in relatively average concession prices, and a family of four can watch a full weekend of quality sportscar racing for under $250 all in.

 Extras 4

-The venue also erects TV screens at various points around the property for fans to see the action around the track while it is happening, meaning you won’t miss anything regardless of where you decide to watch the race.
+The venue also erects TV screens at various points around the property for fans to see the action around the track while it is happening, meaning you won’t miss anything regardless of where you decide to watch the race from.

 Tickets to race weekend also get you into the paddock area for free, something other tracks and races require an additional ticket for.
 In addition, races at Virginia International Raceway also generally include driver meet and greets and autograph sessions for fans to see the stars up close.
 SRO itself also hosts various autograph sessions during the race weekend, allowing fans the ability to meet their favorite drivers.